On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Signaling for EC-OIC and BC-OIC

 \section{Signaling for {EC-OIC} and {BC-OIC}}

 In this section, we discuss the signaling problem for a given equivalent input $S$ feasible to the {EC-OIC or the BC-OIC}.
-The optimization of equivalent inputs or channel inputs should be paid particular attention and are not studied here.
-The readers can refer to \cite{zhang18_1}, where an optimal spatial constellation in term of the received minimum Euclidean distance is proposed for the case with or without CSIT.
+The optimization of equivalent inputs or channel inputs should be paid particular attention and are not studied here{; for example, in} \cite{zhang18_1}, an optimal spatial constellation in terms of the received minimum Euclidean distance is proposed for the case with or without {channel state information at the transmitter}.

 We have seen that our capacity results can be derived once we prove the equivalence between a MISO OIC with per-antenna {intensity} constraints and a SISO channel with an amplitude constraint and several {stop-loss mean} constraints.
 However, in practical signaling, it is vital for each transmitter to know its corresponding component {obtained by decomposing} an $(\mathbf{h},\bm{\alpha})$-decomposable random variable $S$ rather than $S$ itself.
 Hence, an algorithm to efficiently decompose $S$ into {a} feasible channel input $\mathbf{X}^{\rm c}$ will be useful.